 Request a new, non-SGG funded IT project, get help from the UIT PMO, or request the services of a Project Manager.

-*A common misconception among project stakeholder is the erroneous belief that the Software Development Life Cycle (SDLC) is a project management methodology.
+*A common misconception among project stakeholders is the erroneous belief that the Software Development Life Cycle (SDLC) is a project management methodology.
 There are even some who believe the inverse, that the SDLC is contained within traditional project management methodologies.
-In truth, neither are quite correct, and it's more than just semantics.
-Here's why...
+In truth, neither is quite correct, and it's more than just semantics.
+Here's why:

-Project Management Methodology on the other hand, is the application of knowledge, skills, tools and techniques to meet project requirements through planning, organizing, measuring, controlling and reporting upon resources (human, financial, and time).
-Best practices within traditional project management disciplines list five main phrases or "process groups" that include Initiation, Planning, Executing, Monitoring & Controlling, and Closing.
-The management of a project includes identification of requirements, balancing stakeholder needs/expectations/concerns and balancing competing constraints (scope, quality, schedule, budget, resources, and risk).
+Project Management Methodology, on the other hand, is the application of knowledge, skills, tools, and techniques to meet project requirements through planning, organizing, measuring, controlling, and reporting upon resources (human, financial, and time).
+Best practices within traditional project management disciplines list five main phases or "process groups" that include Initiation, Planning, Executing, Monitoring & Controlling, and Closing.
+The management of a project includes identification of requirements; balancing stakeholder needs/expectations/concerns; and balancing competing constraints (scope, quality, schedule, budget, resources, and risk).
 Within each phase, tasks are defined to move from one phase to another until the project is closed.

-The important distinction being that the SDLC is completely focused on the phases, tasks, resources and plans needed to deliver information systems.
-Project management methodology is more agnostic.
-Its process set and approach can be applied to any temporary endeavor with a defined beginning and end, whether it's a construction project, a school research project, planning a move from one city to another or even an IT infrastructure upgrade project.
+The important distinction between the two is that the SDLC is completely focused on the phases, tasks, resources, and plans needed to deliver information systems.
+Project management methodology is more agnostic; its process set and approach can be applied to any temporary endeavor with a defined beginning and end, whether it's a construction project, a school research project, planning a move from one city to another, or even an IT infrastructure upgrade project.

 * "The SDLC is *NOT* a Project Management Methodology" by Paul R. Williams (external link)

-The guidance that follows is organized by the Project Management Life Cycle processes and the SDLC process steps are mapped to each at the point when they're performed, specifically in the Planning (Business Requirements), Execution, and Monitoring & Controlling processes.
+The guidance that follows is organized by the Project Management Life Cycle processes; the SDLC process steps are mapped to each at the point when they're performed, specifically in the Planning (Business Requirements), Execution, and Monitoring & Controlling processes.

 A project is formally started, named, and defined at a broad level during this phase.
 Project sponsors and other important stakeholders perform their due diligence and decide whether to commit to the project.
-At least high-level business requirements gathering is required in this phase.
+At a minimum, high-level business requirements-gathering is required in this phase.
 Other activities can include concept development, requests for proposals (RFP), fit-gap analyses, cost-benefit analyses, feasibility studies, and risk management planning— all of which culminate in a Statement of Work (optional) and Project Charter (required).